 Come and relax on the grass, grab a coffee, try your hand at giant Chess, Jenga or Hopscotch.

 6pm – 9pm – It’s a feast when the Sydney Food Trucks roll into town - enjoy gourmet food, ‘luminous’ roving and acoustic entertainment.

 Join: Cantina Movil, Tsuru, The Veggie Patch, Bite Size Delights, Eat Art Truck, Street Sliders and Urban Pasta for a feast of fantastic foods.

 This is a night not to be missed!

 Special guest artist: Australian Country Music Singer Luke O’Shea will be performing.

 Something very big will be ‘hopping’ into the festival – with the art installation “Intrude”

 Sunday 14 September

-10am – 3pm – Enjoy browsing through the Sydney Boutique Markets, relax in the park and enjoy the acoustic entertainment..
+10am – 3pm – Enjoy browsing through The Designer Markets, relax in the park and enjoy the acoustic entertainment..

 There will be activities for the kids and plenty of great stalls to browse through on your way to get a coffee and then sit relax in the spring sunshine.